 Q. Can multiple institutions apply together?

-A. Multiple libraries can choose to submit a single application together if they feel they do not have the capacity to administer the grant individually.
+A. Multiple libraries can choose to submit a single application together if they feel they do not have the capacity to administer the grant individually, or if a previously awarded site would like to expand their community engagement efforts by collaborating with a neighboring community.
 Please note that for libraries that apply together, one library must be selected as the primary applicant with all other institutions included as partners.
 In this case, the partner libraries should include letters of commitment which can be uploaded to the application in the “Upload Supporting Materials” section.
 The primary applicant will be responsible for managing all aspects of the grant and will act as the main contact for ALA.

 Q. Who should my letters of support be addressed to?

 A. You can address any letters of support to the ALA Public Programs Office.

 A. No - letters of support are optional.
 You may choose to include letters of support from your community to provide reviewers with more information about your project and community partnerships; however, they are not required and will not impact your eligibility.